corsantic/export-demo/README.md

 #####WIP######
 # Excel Export Example
-Workaround for excel exporting with C# trying to make it configurative
+Workaround for excel exporting with C#.
+Trying to make it configurative as possible.